 We live downtown Owen Sound, Ontario, in a sunshine yellow house with 3 young children.
 We play multiple instruments, love sports and animals, eat well, enjoy working on the land and being in nature, and are connected to many awesome people in the area.

 I'm a 39 year old high school Art teacher, currently on maternity leave.
 My husband is a carpenter/musician.
-He is 43 years old.
-Our children are 4.5 yrs old, 3 yrs old, and a baby.
+He is 44 years old.
+Rosalie is 5, Quinlan is 3, and Nelliana is just over 1 yr old.
 They're amazing and involved in everything we do.
 We're full of ideas, eco-conscious, hardworking, and always inspired to use our time wisely or passionately. :)

 In January 2021, we moved to a new property that we call “The Lighthouse.”
 To be honest, we’re still just settling in but have managed to plant a garden, build a chicken run, and create some trails.
 The property itself is pretty special.
 When the house was for sale, there was a bidding war but our letter to the seller sealed the deal.
 Our family was chosen by the sellers, out competing a housing developer, who would have bulldozed the 2 acres flat and turned it into a suburb.
 There are 10 magnificent 100 year old Maple trees on the property and the remains of old flower gardens.
 The house and dairy barn were built in 1927 and the original owner’s nephew, in his 80s, lives next door.
 We basically saved it all from being destroyed, so we feel very proud.
 The reason we call the place, The Lighthouse, is because there is this really cool silo next to the barn that Patrick dreams of turning into a “lighthouse” because from the top of it we’re sure we can see the deep waters of beautiful Georgian Bay.